Aaron Boone (American football)

-High school years
+Early life

 Boone attended Millard High School in Fillmore, Utah, where he was an All-State selection in baseball, basketball and football.
 In his senior year, he led his team as quarterback to a 2-A state championship title in 1995.
-Served as student body president.
+He also served as student body class president.

 College career

-Boone originally attended Snow College where he was named First-team All-America by the JC Gridwire and All-America by the National Junior College Athletic Association.
+Boone attended Snow College where he was named First-team All-America by the JC Gridwire and All-America by the National Junior College Athletic Association.
 In two record-setting seasons he compiled 114 receptions, 2,150 receiving yards, and 24 touchdowns.
-During his sophomore year alone, he averaged 150 receiving yards per game over 10 games, which is the highest of any receiver in a single season in the history of the NJCAA.
+During his sophomore year, he averaged 150 receiving yards per game over 10 games, the highest of any receiver in a single season of NJCAA.